 The front desk has always held a pivotal position of importance in the lodging operation.
 It is one of the first points of contact with the guest, and, as such, its ambience sets the tone for the hotel.
-Neatness, orderliness, attractiveness, quality, and professionalism are just a few of the impressions the front desk should convey to a guest.
+Neatness, orderliness, attractiveness, quality, and professionalism are just a few of the impressions that the front desk should convey to a guest.
 The guest wants to feel important, safe, and in the hands of professionals.
-The impression conveyed by the physical layout of the desk assists the front office in creating a positive image for the operation.
-Providing hospitality to the guest and promoting in-house sales (covered in more detail in chapters 11 and 13) are of great importance to the continued financial success of the operation.
-To provide an environment in which these objectives can be met, a wellplanned physical arrangement of the front desk is important.
+The impression the physical layout of the desk creates will assist the front office in creating a positive image for the operation.
+Providing hospitality to the guest and promoting in-house sales (covered in more detail in Chapters 11 and 13) are of great importance to the continued financial success of the operation.
+To provide an environment for these objectives to be met, a well-planned physical arrangement of the front desk is important.